CubedProgrammer/CubedProgrammerCInputOutput/README.md

 #### cpcio_open_ifstream(s)
 Param s is the file name.

-Opens an istream that reads from a file.
+Opens a cpcio_istream that reads from a file.
 #### cpcio_open_ofstream(s,m)
 Param s is a filename.

 Param m is the mode, either w for write or a for append.

-Opens an ostream that writes to a file.
+Opens a cpcio_ostream that writes to a file.